Installation Guide¶

 pip install . -v

-If you want to install tile-lang in development mode, you can run the following command:
+If you want to install tilelang in development mode, you can use the -e flag so that any changes to the Python files will be reflected immediately without reinstallation.

 pip install -e . -v